Circuit-Inspired High-Order Neural Networks with Unified Neural Dynamics Modeling for PDE Solving and Visual Perception: Methods

-\paragraph{Higher-order evolution via the Cascaded Kirchhoff Block.} Let $y_0(t)\equiv u(t)$ denote the external input.
-For the $\ell$-th cell in a cascade, we define the state-update and output-readout equations as
+\paragraph{High-order evolution via the Cascaded Kirchhoff Block.} Let \(y_0(t) \equiv u(t)\) denote the external input in the continuous-time reference form.
+For the \(\ell\)-th cell in a cascade, we define the state-update and output-readout equations as

-Here, $v_\ell(t)$ is the internal state of the $\ell$-th KNC, $y_\ell(t)$ is its output, and the next stage receives $y_\ell(t)$ rather than $v_\ell(t)$.
-This formalizes the intended KNC--CKB hierarchy: each cell first updates its latent voltage state and then emits an output voltage that drives the next cell.
+Here, \(v_\ell(t)\) is the internal state of the \(\ell\)-th KNC, \(y_\ell(t)\) is its emitted output, and the next stage receives \(y_\ell(t)\) rather than \(v_\ell(t)\).
+This formalizes the intended KNC--CKB hierarchy: each cell first evolves its latent voltage state and then emits an output voltage that drives the next cell.